innotrade/enapso-graphdb-client/README.md

 # enapso-graphdb-client
 Enapso Ontotext GraphDB 8.x Client for JavaScript

 Client for Ontotext GraphDB to easily perform SPARQL queries and update statements against your RDF stores, your OWL ontologies or knowledge graphs in node.js applications.
-The client implements the authentication, the handling of prefixes and the optional transformation of the SPARQL results into a resultset that can easily be processed in JavaScript.
+The client implements the authentication (Basic and JWT), the handling of prefixes and the optional transformation of the SPARQL results into a resultset that can easily be processed in JavaScript.
 Future versions will implement further convenience methods on SPARQL level.
 Any questions and suggestions are welcome.